x64dbg/x64dbg/README.md

 - Memory breakpoints sometimes fail (TitanEngine bug)

 ## License
-*x64_dbg* is licensed under GLPv3, which means you can freely distribute and modify the source of *x64_dbg*, as long as you share your changes with us.
-The only exception is that plugins you write do not have to comply with the original GLPv3 license (they do not have to be open-source and they can be commercial and/or private), except if you directly use code from inside *x64_dbg*.
+*x64_dbg* is licensed under GLPv3, which means you can freely distribute and/or modify the source of *x64_dbg*, as long as you share your changes with us.
+The only exception is that plugins you write do not have to comply with the GLPv3 license.
+They do not have to be open-source and they can be commercial and/or private.
+The only exception to this is when your plugin uses code copied from *x64_dbg*.
 In that case you would still have to share the changes to *x64_dbg* with us.

 ## Credits
 - Debugger core by TitanEngine Community Edition